-Many of the common tools that recruiters have invested in such as applicant tracking systems (ATS), automated job placement tools, and candidate relationship management (CRM), certainly make hiring faster and cheaper… but not better.
+Many of the recruitment software packages that recruiters have invested in such as applicant tracking systems (ATS), automated job placement tools, and candidate relationship management (CRM), certainly make hiring faster and cheaper… but not better.

 The problem, according to AbilityMap Co-Founder and Chief Science Officer Kevin Chandler, is that a failure to make hiring better undoes any tech-driven advantages in speed and affordability.

 “It may be cheaper and faster to hire someone using digital tools, but if that person turns out to be an unsuccessful placement, those gains will rapidly disappear,” he says.
 “Think about the opportunity costs of having an unproductive new hire in an important role, and the client’s recruitment costs – both in time and money – involved in replacing that person.”

 Research has shown that the cost of replacing an employee can range from 30% to 150% of their annual salary, depending on seniority.